abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         highlight: false
         actions: []
         type: pricing_plan
-      - title: Assess your digital readiness
-        subtitle: Culture / how do you work to be successful
-        price: ''
-        details: |
-          Understanding your customers/users and  meet their needs

-          We know how to deliver change in complex environments

-          Prioritising business improvements
-        highlight: false
-        actions: []
-        type: pricing_plan
       - title: Use your data better
         subtitle: 'establish your vision for data, get quick results'
         price: ''